ZinSoeTun/ZinSoeTun/README.md

-- 👋 Hi, I’m ZinSoeTun from Myanmar
+Hi, I'm ZinSoeTun from Myanmar.
-- 👀 I’m interested in coding and learning languages and also flexible in environment person.
+👀 I'm passionate about coding and learning new languages.
+I thrive in diverse environments and enjoy adapting to new challenges.
-- 🌱 I’m currently learning programming languages and other communication languages like English and Korean ...
+🌱 Currently, I'm immersing myself in programming languages and enhancing my communication skills in English and Korean.
-- 💞️ I’m looking to collaborate on having different sight with me , positive thinking on everything , when working is starting , very into the works and if not the rest time give the time, advice,how to hundle the pressure and give help with the environmental problems or stuff like that as a my friend or my father or my brother and so on...
+💞️ I'm eager to collaborate with like-minded individuals who bring diverse perspectives and a positive outlook to every project.
+I believe in working with dedication when it's time to focus, and valuing rest and reflection during downtime.
+I'm always open to advice on managing pressure and eager to contribute to solving environmental issues.
+Whether as a friend, mentor, or collaborator, I look forward to building meaningful connections and working together towards shared goals.
 - 📫 How to reach me
        You can contact me faccebook https://www.facebook.com/profile.php?id=100082567453654&mibextid=ZbWKwL
                           instagram https://www.instagram.com/zinsoetun123?igsh=MXJtcHE0MW5kbmU4dw==